joestubbs/coe379l-fa25/docs/unit03/mlops.rst

 Serializing and Deserializeing Tensorflow Models
 ------------------------------------------------
-In Unit 2 we showed how to use the Python pickle module to serialize a skelearn model.
+The Python pickle module can be used to serialize a skelearn model.
+If you are interested in this topic, see the supplement on `Model Persistence with Pickle <pickle.html>`_.

 For serializing a Tensorflow model, we recommend using the built in ``model.save()`` method.
 In general, attempting to use pickle on Tensorflow models can lead to errors related to model objects not being pickleable.

 We'll illustrate the techniques in this section using a model trained against the MNIST fashion dataset.
 Recall that dataset consisted of 28x28 grey scale images containing different articles of clothing,